Marina González: Junior

+Senior

-González was supposed to compete at the 2018 Mediterranean Games, but she injured her elbow and was out of competition for the rest of the year.
+González became age-eligible for senior international competition in 2018. won a silver medal with her club at both the 2018 1st and 2nd Spanish League.
+She was supposed to compete at the 2018 Mediterranean Games, but she injured her elbow and was out of competition for the rest of the year.

-González won the silver medal in the all-around at the 2019 Spanish National Championships behind Ana Pérez.
-She won the gold medal on the floor exercise at the Szombathely World Cup with a score of 12.866.
+González finished fifth with her club at the 2019 1st Spanish League and fourth at the 2nd Spanish League.
+She then won the silver medal in the all-around behind Laura Bechdejú at the Spanish League Finals.
+She won the silver medal in the all-around at the 2019 Spanish National Championships behind Ana Pérez.
+She won the gold medal on the floor exercise at the Szombathely World Challenge Cup with a score of 12.866.
 At the 2019 World Championships, González competed with teammates Cintia Rodríguez, Roxana Popa, Ana Pérez, and Alba Petisco.
-They finished 12th as a team during qualifications, and although they did not qualify to the team final, they qualified a team to the 2020 Olympic Games in Tokyo, giving Spain its first team berth at the Olympic Games since 2004.
+They finished twelfth as a team during qualifications, and although they did not qualify for the team final, they qualified a team to the 2020 Olympic Games in Tokyo, giving Spain its first team berth at the Olympic Games since 2004.

-González won the bronze medal in the all-around at the 2020 Spanish National Championships behind Alba Petisco and Ana Pérez.
+González won the bronze medal in the all-around and finished fourth with her club at the 2020 1st Spanish League.
+Then at the 2020 Spanish National Championships, she won the all-around bronze medal behind Alba Petisco and Ana Pérez.

-In 2021, González was selected to the Spanish women's artistic gymnastics team for the postponed 2020 Summer Olympics alongside Laura Bechdejú, Alba Petisco and Roxana Popa.
-The team finished 12th in qualifications and did not reach the final.
+González competed at the 2021 FIT Challenge and helped the Spanish team finish fifth.
+Individually, she finished fifteenth in the all-around and sixth in the balance beam final.
+She was selected to the Spanish women's artistic gymnastics team for the postponed 2020 Summer Olympics alongside Laura Bechdejú, Alba Petisco and Roxana Popa.
+The team finished twelfth in qualifications and did not reach the final.

 In August 2021, González signed with Iowa State University, joining their gymnastics team for the 2021–2022 season.
+She missed her entire freshman season due to a foot injury.
+She returned to competition at the 2022 Spanish Championships, only competing on the balance beam.
+While training for the 2022 World Championships, she tore her ACL and missed the entire 2023 NCAA season.

+Social media

+González created an account on TikTok in 2018.
+As of January 2023, she has over 1.4 million TikTok followers, and she is the most followed Spanish athlete on the platform.